estruyf/blog-content/content/posts/2021-12-17-using-react-in-your-vscode-webview-with-hot-module-replacement.md

 To improve the experience when working with WebViews in VS Code, I tried to make HMR work for `create-react-app` and `webpack dev server`.
 In this article, I will share the steps I had to take to make it work for CRA, but you will have to do a similar configuration in both cases.

-{{< blockquote type="Info" text="In Front Matter, the React app is part of the solution and generates the bundle via a separate [webpack config](https://github.com/estruyf/vscode-front-matter/blob/dev/webpack/dashboard.config.js) and makes use of the webpack dev server." >}}
+{{< blockquote type="info" text="In Front Matter, the React app is part of the solution and generates the bundle via a separate [webpack config](https://github.com/estruyf/vscode-front-matter/blob/dev/webpack/dashboard.config.js) and makes use of the webpack dev server." >}}

 ## The approach